pyinstaller/pyinstaller.github.io/index.rst

 wikis and apply custom modification to your files or your setup scripts.
 As an example, **libraries like PyQt, Django or matplotlib are fully supported**, without having to handle plugins or external data files manually.
-Check our compatibility list of SupportedPackages for details.
+Check our compatibility list of `Supported Packages`_ for details.

 Feel free to join us in the effort!
 Please consult our Roadmap to